Thoth-Princess of Swords

 Represents the earthly part of Air.
 She is the fixation of the Volatile.
 She represents the influence of Heaven on Earth and brings about the materialization of idea.

 The Princess of Swords and the Valkyrie, represent the influence of Heaven on Earth.
-As stated, there is a representation of the "Anger of the Gods" here, and she is helmed in a Medusa headdress.
-She stands in front of a barren altar, as if to avenge its profanation (The Human Soul is the altar---the profanation is "indoctrination of Patriarchal culture"), as shown by her sword stabbing downward.
+As stated, there is a representation of the "Anger of the Gods" here.
+Helmed in a Medusa headdress, she flies in front of a barren altar, as if to avenge its profanation (The Human Soul is the altar---the profanation is "indoctrination of culture"), as shown by her sword stabbing downward.
 All around her angry storms rage in the sky.
+In the Norse mythology she is a psychopomps, one who collects the warrior dead and carries them to Valhalla (see below).

 If ill dignified her qualities are dispersed, she becomes incoherent, and all her gifts form into an animal cleverness, a low cunning, that is unworthy of the means.

-Often such personalities appear to be "Children of Misfortune" which seems to be the unhappiest of people.
+Thankfully, such personalities are exceeding rare and they appear to be "Children of Misfortune" which seems to be the unhappy of people.
 However, their Soul knows what it is doing, and sharp chisels are needed to "cut away the dross" so that the real beauty can be revealed.

-When Princess/Page of Swords card is thrown during a reading,
+When this card is thrown during a reading,

 - Clear sightedness.